pflanze/c--development/moves/README.md

 - Such objects need to be option-like (a moved-from object needs to represent a "null-like" state so that when the destructor runs, it can skip running any action).
-(C++ follows a run-time move semantics approach, hence need runtime information for this.)
+(C++ follows a run-time move semantics approach, hence needs runtime information for this.)

 - Need both moving `operator=` and constructor overloads